eProsima/vulcanexus/docs/rst/tutorials/tools/prometheus/prometheus.rst

     If running Vulcanexus in Docker containers, and if *Prometheus* has been installed in the host's system, it is required to pass ``--net=host`` argument to the backend application container in order to enable communication between them.

-*Prometheus* is a versatile open source monitoring system offering seamless interoperability with other analytics and visualization applications such as `Grafana <https://grafana.com/>`_.
+*Prometheus* is a versatile open source monitoring system offering seamless interoperability with other analytics and visualization applications such as *Grafana*.

 .. figure:: /rst/figures/tutorials/tools/monitor_screenshots/grafana_plot.png
     :align: center